 Such models provide an essential element in the common technical ground needed for standards-based open innovation and procurement.

 All data models are public and royalty-free nature of specifications, and include a data validator schema and examples.

 For each Vertical(Subject) there is a repository containing the data models related to that vertical.
 These repositories do admit pull requests regarding data models.

-- Driven-by-implementation approach: Specifications will be considered stable as soon as enough end-user organizations (e.g., cities) have validated them in practice.
+- Driven-by-implementation approach: Specifications will be considered stable as soon as enough end-user organizations.

-- Open-closed.
-Breaking changes to already approved specs is not allowed.
-Instead, new versions shall deprecate attributes, add new attributes, extend enumerations, or eventually, new data models would be created/extended, etc.
+- No backward incompatibility.
+Backward incompatible changes are, initially, not allowed.
+Instead, new versions add new attributes, extend enumerations, or eventually, new data models would be created/extended, etc.